 The same year that Adrian's chart-topping, award-winning album was released, she built on the success of her series of publicly written letters on social media and created a private online group called Dear Cowgirl.
 It is now a community numbering in the hundreds of thousands of people from across the globe.

 Adrian’s first book, Dear Cowgirl: Letters to Women was published in 2018 while she was building her own herd of cattle and attending college.
-Her eagerly anticipated second book Dear Cowgirl: One Hundred Poems of Hope is expected to be published in Fall 2022.
+Her second book, Dear Cowgirl: 100 Poems of Hope, was published in 2022.
 A new album is also in the works.
-It will feature several duets with acclaimed performers and will take it's listeners back to Adrian's roots and authentic cowboy music.
+It will feature several duets with acclaimed performers and will take its listeners back to Adrian's roots and authentic cowboy music.